vdseam/exchange-rates/README.md

 # Exchange Rates

 ## Overview
-This is a simple iOS application developed using **Swift** to display currency exchange rates.
+A simple iOS application developed using **Swift** to display currency exchange rates.
 The app allows users to view a list of exchange rates, add specific rates to their favorites, and access previously viewed and favorited rates offline.
 The application is built using **SwiftUI**, **Combine**, and **CoreData** for managing offline data.

 ## Features
 - A list of currency exchange rates fetched from the **Fixer API**.